 “Cry for the moon” is, if I correctly understood a Thai coworker trying to explain it to me, a proverb expressing the sadness of a man longing for a woman (the moon) or something else impossible.
-Of course, I’ve also noticed that Thai speakers of English often tend to confuse cry and pray.
+Of course, I’ve also noticed that my student Thai speakers of English often tend to confuse cry and pray.
 Given this picture from which I first learned the proverb, I would presume it might have been intended to mean pray.

 This picture I see everyday outside of the elevator on my classroom’s floor ran through my mind on the ride from Khao Sok back to Surat Thani, the way to Koh Phangan.
 Though I didn’t know how I’d get there at the time, the whole experience would certainly live up to its international notoriety.

 I got dropped off in Surat Thani at a travel agency right in the middle of town.
 Given that the Full Moon Party was happening that night, it was loaded with people booking boats to the island.
 It also meant that there was no shortage of spots.
 For 600 baht, I got on a fully loaded bus to the Surat Thani port and then walked onto a very full ferry to the island.

 The ferry had nearly every type of traveler I could possibly imagine on it.
 Plenty of backpackers, Western families, Thai families, Thai groups of friends, Asian backpackers, and even a couple groups of Latin American backpackers, something that I’d never seen before.
 Still the ride, along with the boats jacked-up miniature convenience store proved fairly uninteresting.
 Most of my time was spent reclined on my backpack reading a good travelogue, Lost Cities of China, Central Asia, & India.